 How do you make sake?

 Sake is brewed from rice.
 It is neither a spirit nor a wine.
-During the brewing process, the starches in the rice first are changed to sugar and it is this sugar that is fermented.
+During the brewing process, the starches in the rice first change to sugars and it is this that is fermented.

 Is there a particular time of year that Sake is brewed?